VPAC/superlinux/supercomputingwithlinux.md

 **Valgrind**: Valgrind is an instrumentation framework for building dynamic analysis tools.

-**VASP**: VAMP/VASP [Vienna Ab-initio Simulation Package] is a package for performing ab-initio quantum-mechanical molecular dynamics (MD) using pseudopotentials and a plane wave basis set.
+**VASP**: VASP (Vienna Ab-initio Simulation Package) is a package for performing ab-initio quantum-mechanical molecular dynamics (MD) using pseudopotentials and a plane wave basis set.

 **Velvet**: Velvet is a set of algorithms manipulating de Bruijn graphs for genomic Sequence assembly.
 It was designed for short read sequencing technologies, such as Solexa or 454 Sequencing.
 The tool takes in short read sequences, removes errors then produces high quality unique contigs.